ternjs/tern_for_sublime/README.md

 [st]: http://www.sublimetext.com/
 [tern]: http://ternjs.net

 In JavaScript files, the package will handle autocompletion.
-When the cursor is in an argument list, it will show argument hints for the current function in the status bar.
-(Unfortunately, the status bar is *tiny*, and ST provides no proper tooltip functionality.)

 The following keys will be found (in JavaScript files):